sahil87098/Bike_sales/README.md

 4. Reporting and Presentation
 - Presented data patterns using Excel's visualization features in an understandable and engaging way.
 This allowed stakeholders to swiftly grasp key points, resulting in more informed decision-making.
 - Created a report outlining the project's conclusions, including information on travel patterns, demographic trends, and how money affects buying decisions.

-### Exploratory data analysis

-- What demographic factors are most associated with bike purchases?
-- How does income influence the likelihood of purchasing a bike?
-- Is there a regional variation in bike purchase behavior?